davru/davru.dev/src/pages/blog/css-practices-you-should-avoid.md

 These overly specific selectors increase file size, reduce performance, and make your CSS harder to maintain.
 They also make it difficult to reuse styles elsewhere.

-## 6. Neglecting to Organize CSS in a Logical Way
+## 6. Neglecting to organize CSS in a logical way

 Disorganized CSS without comments or structure makes future maintenance a nightmare.